 Planning a trip to the apple orchard this fall?
-There are so many to choose from in New England, but surprisingly only a few that allow dogs.
+There are so many to choose from in New England, but surprisingly only a few dog-friendly places to go apple picking.
 Doe Orchards in Harvard, Massachusetts, located just within an hour’s drive from Boston, is one of the few exceptions.
 We love that it’s dog-friendly.
 After all, apple picking is way more fun when you can do it with your pup!

 Apple picking is a fall activity that’s fun for the whole family – including your dog!
 Below are some tips to make your trip fun for everyone: